 Obvious, I know.
 But still important.
-Things to consider are: how long will I stay here – a short term stay might not justify certain decor items.
-If the landlord is easy in terms of paint, but requires you to pick up some of the costs then make sure you can afford it.
+Things to consider are: how long will I stay here – a short-term stay might not justify certain decor items.
+If the landlord is easy in terms of paint but requires you to pick up some of the costs then make sure you can afford it.
 You obviously don’t want to spend lots on a place that you might only inhabit for a short period.

 Things can get tricky if you are not allowed to make holes in the walls.
 Something as fun as washi tape can be used to transform a door, a wall or just to add something to a boring object.
 For instance, I used washi tape to ‘write’ Oliver’s name on his bedroom door.

 Or you can use it as a fun way to frame or stick up posters & prints.

 You can also use decals (ie wall stickers) on walls, doors & windows.
 Just make sure that they can be removed easily so that you don’t damage the surfaces.

 Chat with the landlord about the possibility of painting.
 You might find that he is very willing to agree on painting if you are happy to partly fund and/or oversee some painting.
 If you are unable to paint the walls, then look at maybe painting a door or even just some furniture pieces.

-Change up the hardware.
-Door knobs & handles can give an old cupboard a fresh look.
+Doorknobs & handles can give an old cupboard a fresh look.
 Also look at changing the light switch covers for trendy ones.

 Use loose rugs on tiles or existing carpets to bring in your own style.
 Use artificial lawn (astro turf) for an outside space, when you live on the second floor, it creates a feeling of ‘garden’ in a strange way.